PRODOFFICAL/Engineering-project/README.md

 Requirements

 -Use of Deploy Only in Arduino IDE
---OR Use of Visual Studio Code or Clion with Arduino Back Send Enabled
+-OR Use of Visual Studio Code or Clion with Arduino Back Send Enabled

 - Properly Wired Mechine
 -